Shape of Senate impeachment trial remains unclear as Trump rejects House Democratic request to testify

 “There’s reason to believe that certainly a handful of Senate Republicans are going to be open to doing the right thing, once the evidence is presented, which could include possible witnesses,” Jeffries said.
 “Let’s see what takes place.”

 White House officials are monitoring the developments, but declined to comment on Trump’s potential testimony or the prospects that allowing many witnesses could prolong a trial they are seeking to move past.
-While top White House officials are in regular contact with Senate Democrats, they have publicly reiterated that they are leaving all mechanics about impeachment to members of Congress.
+While top White House officials are in regular contact with Senate Democrats, they have publicly said they are leaving all mechanics about impeachment to members of Congress.

 Biden has largely avoided commenting on Trump’s impeachment, and has declined to take a position on the terms of the trial.
 But he has said that he believes the Senate should proceed with one, saying otherwise “it makes a mockery of the system.”